-To apply for these scholarships, you must:
+To be considered for these scholarships, applicants must:

-- Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person
+- Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.

-- Be permanently resident in an eligible Commonwealth country
+- Be permanently resident in an eligible Commonwealth country.

-- Be unable to afford to study in the UK without this scholarship
+- Be unable to afford to study in the UK without this scholarship.

-- Have provided all supporting documentation in the required format
+- Have provided all supporting documentation in the required format.

 The CSC aims to identify talented individuals who have the potential to make change.
-We are committed to a policy of equal opportunity and non-discrimination, and encourage applications from a diverse range of candidates.
-For further information on the support available to candidates with a disability, see the CSC disability support statement.
+We are committed to a policy of equal opportunity and non-discrimination and encourage applications from a diverse range of applicants.
+For further information on the support available to scholars who share that they have a disability, see the CSC disability support statement.

 Papua New Guinea